EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 ### Option 1: Netlify Config File

-Put your env vars in a `netlify.tomlfile` in the root folder.
+Put your env vars in a `netlify.toml` file in the root folder.
 They will be available in `process.env` just like using `.env` files.
 However, you MUST have this file in you git repo.
 This is not preferred because you will need to store secrets at some point.

 ```
 # Example netlify.toml